jhanaviB/jhanaviB/README.md

 - ⚡ Fun fact: ...
 -->

-I am a software developer with close to 5 years of experience and a Master's degree in CS from Rutgers University.
+I am a software engineer with close to 5 years of experience and a Master's degree in CS from Rutgers University.
 I'm currently working on building device management software at Schweitzer Engineering Laboratories.

 Connect with me on <a href="https://www.linkedin.com/in/jhanavibehl/">LinkedIn</a>!, email me on <a href="mailto:jhanavibehl@gmail.com">Mail</a>
 or send a message to me via my <a href="https://jhanavib.github.io/portfolio/"> Personal Website </a>